Today, we’re launching a new name, logo, and brand.

 Our three circle shapes are intertwined to represent how Wallit provides a better, faster, more streamlined experience for connecting employers, employees, and the retailers that exist to meet their everyday needs.

 When the design elements are combined, the shape of the logo forms a unique, stylized form of the letter “W”.
 Typically, the shape of the letter W has a beginning and an end, but the W in Wallit does not.
-The shape of our logo is fluid and represents continuity, interconnectedness, and perpetual movement – just as the moments in our everyday lives, and our relationships we seek to have with our family, friends and money.
+The shape of our logo is fluid and represents continuity, interconnectedness, and perpetual movement – just as the moments in our everyday lives, and our relationships we seek to have with our family, friends and co-workers.

 Altogether, the entirety of the mark are moving up and to the right, signaling growth and our forward-leaning approach to propel financial inclusion, as well as our role in a global movement toward digital money in motion.

 We wanted to own a color and style so that our company and products rise and shine above the many other applications and icons crowding the marketplace.
 Once we decided on a strong, red-orange, we committed to really owning that color.
 We chose our custom made “Rayleigh red” for Wallit to portray a youthful, energetic and friendly image.
 The Wallit colors symbolize the release of energy, idealism, experiences and human potential that come together at Wallit, with young people as the catalyst.

 The primary friction we aim to help people overcome is inertia – too many people simply need assistance to improve their wellbeing.
 They need help to get started.
 We chose red as our primary color to rouse people to take action.
 The color red stimulates a sense of urgency and creates excitement to help overcome inertia.